Roger-Takeshita/Cypress/001_Cypress_9-Fundamentals/README.md

 npx cypress open
 ```

-> Running the first time the Cypress command, it will generate some test exameples inside the new `cypress` folder (`1-getting-started` and `2-advanced-examples`).
+> Running the first time the Cypress command, it will generate some test examples inside the new `cypress` folder (`1-getting-started` and `2-advanced-examples`).
 We can delete them

 ![](/assets/images/2022-07-05-14-45-52.png)